← Back to Library

 What is the I Ching?+

-The I Ching, also known as the Book of Changes, is one of the oldest surviving texts in human civilization and the foremost of Confucianism's Five Classics.
+The I Ching, also known as the Book of Changes, is one of the oldest surviving Chinese classics and one of Confucianism's Five Classics.
 Dating to the Western Zhou dynasty (c.
 1000 BCE), it is both a divination manual and a profound philosophical text based on 64 hexagrams constructed from binary Yin and Yang lines.

 How does I Ching divination work?+